Akash1293/demo_learning/README.md

 # Demo

-Just creating a demo so that I can learn about the git functioning
+Just creating a demo so that I can learn about the git functioning!!